Arka236/AES-128/README.md

 | `0x20 - 0x2C` | **Plaintext [0:3]**| W | 128-bit Data Input (Locked when Busy) |
 | `0x30 - 0x3C` | **Ciphertext [0:3]**| R | 128-bit Encrypted Output |

-## 🧪 Verification & Security Testing
+## 🧪 Security Testing & Verification
 The hardware was rigorously tested against **FIPS-197 Standard Vectors**.

-Furthermore, the design's cryptographic diffusion was verified by triggering the **Avalanche Effect**.
+Furthermore, the design's cryptographic diffusion was visually verified by triggering the **Avalanche Effect** in simulation.
 Modifying a single bit of the input plaintext results in a complete scrambling of the 128-bit ciphertext by Round 3, proving the mathematical integrity of the SubBytes (S-Box) and MixColumns stages.
-All Advanced Modes (CBC/CTR) were verified via a custom automated Verilog testbench suite.
+All Advanced Modes (CBC/CTR) were exhaustively verified via the automated behavioral simulation suite.

 ## 🛠️ Tools Used
-* **EDA Tool:** Xilinx Vivado 2018.3 (Synthesis, Implementation, Simulation)
+* **EDA Tool:** Xilinx Vivado 2018.3 (Synthesis & Behavioral Simulation)
 * **Language:** Verilog-2001
-* **Target Hardware:** Designed for Xilinx Zynq-7000 SoC architecture

-## 🚀 How to Run the Project
+## 🚀 How to Run the Behavioral Simulation
 1. Clone this repository.
-2. Open Vivado and add the RTL files to your project hierarchy.
+2. Open Xilinx Vivado and create a new RTL project.
+3. Add the Verilog files to your project hierarchy.
-3. Set `tb_aes_axi_lite.v` as the top module for simulation.
+4. Set `tb_aes_axi_lite.v` as the top module for simulation.
-4. Run the behavioral simulation.
+5. Launch the Behavioral Simulation.
-5. In the TCL Console, observe the automated execution and verification of the FIPS-197 ECB baseline, followed by the CBC and CTR advanced mode tests.
+6. In the TCL Console, observe the automated execution and verification of the FIPS-197 ECB baseline, followed by the CBC and CTR advanced mode tests.
+Expand the wave viewer to observe the AXI handshaking.

 ---